apache/servicemix4-features/examples/camel-blueprint/README.txt

 Explanation
 -----------
-The Camel route is defined in a Spring XML file, beans.xml, which can be found in the src/main/resources/OSGI-INF/blueprint directory of this example.
+The Camel route is defined in a Blueprint XML file, blueprint.xml, which can be found in the src/main/resources/OSGI-INF/blueprint directory of this example.
 The route is defined in the <route> element and can be explained as follows: